LL422/hello-world/README.md

 # hello-world
-This is a python program to ask user for their name, age and where they from, then print out a greeting with all those information.\n
+This is a python program to ask user for their name, age and where they from, then print out a greeting with all those information.
 Group member: Zhexi Wu, Le Lin